 Many would not realise, when we frequently eat sugary foods we can often be setting up a cycle which leads to sugar cravings which we then struggle to resist and then becomes an addiction.
 The answer to overcoming this sugar addiction is to break this sugar cycle and quell these sugar cravings.
 Easier said than done I can hear you say, however once we have overcome these sugar cravings for a reasonable period of time, our body will revert back to what is normal.

 Who would have thought Cinnamon the spice we all know so well could help with sugar cravings.
-Cinnamon effectively stabilizes blood glucose levels, reducing insulin spikes particularly after meals.
+Cinnamon is understood to stabilize blood glucose levels, reducing insulin spikes particularly after meals.
 Insulin spikes often lead to consuming more sugar which is what we don’t want.

-Then we have the herb Fenugreek which has also been found to regulate blood sugar levels and improve insulin levels.
+Then we have the herb Fenugreek which is also believed to regulate blood sugar levels and improve insulin levels.
 Fenugreek appears to slow down sugar absorption whilst stimulating insulin production.
 Because Fenugreek improves glucose control there is also a noticeable decrease in sugar cravings.

 Chromium is the other supplement which works well when it comes to sugar cravings.
 I witnessed the effectiveness of Chromium first hand many years ago when I gave it to my 8 year old son.
 For years despite being fed a healthy diet like the rest of the family, he was obsessed with sugar.
 If there was sugar in the house he would pull the pantry apart to find it!!
 I began to realise this was more than just a young boy’s need for a few sweet treats.
 Within a few days of supplementing with Chromium these sugar cravings completely disappeared and never returned.